dtrelogan/react-formstate/docs/datePickerExample.md

 1. does not work exclusively with string values
 2. returns a [moment](http://momentjs.com/) rather than an event in its callback.

-to solve problem #1, use the 'noCoercion' feature to prevent react-formstate from coercing to a string the value supplied to the react-datepicker input.
+to solve problem #1, use the 'noCoercion' feature to prevent react-formstate from coercing the value supplied to the react-datepicker input.

 for problem #2, the best solution may vary depending on use case. four methods are presented: